 Knowledge, the ability of: critical thinking, synthesis, comparison, processing, concepts application and originality of the student will be assessed.
+Grading system.
+The Spanish grading system will be used as follows: Spanish Grade Definition ECTS Grade Definition.
+10 Matrícula de Honor A+ Top Qualification 9 -10 Sobresaliente A Highest 10% 7 ?
+8.9 Notable B Next 20% 5 ?
+6.9 Aprobado C-D Next 65% 0 ?
+4.9 Suspenso FX-F Not Pass Attendance.
+It is strongly sugested the attendance at all activities.
 Attendance at all laboratory sessions is mandatory.
-Non attendance implies not pass (0) the subject.

-The Spanish grading system will be used as follows:

-Spanish Grade Definition ECTS Grade Definition

-10 Matrícula de Honor A+ Top Qualification

-9-10 Sobresaliente A Highest 10%

-7 ?
-8.9 Notable B Next 20%

-5 ?
-6.9 Aprobado C-D Next 65%

-0 ?
-4.9 Suspenso FX-F Not Pass

-First opportunity: a least a grade of 4.5 over 10 in each of the two parts of the final exam and lab work is required to take into consideration the rest of the assessable activities.

-Second opportunity: activities subject to assessment graded below 4.5 over 10 must be delivered again -but those related to seminars and lab sessions-, as well as redo the part(s) of the final exam with a mark below 4.5.

-In both oportunities, in spite of getting a mark of five or above, over ten, by using the weighted average, the final mark will be 4.5 if a least a grade of 4.5 over 10 is not obtained in each of the two parts of the final exam and lab work and/or a grade below 4.5 over 10 in the rest of each assessable activities.

-Notice that, in both opportunities, a final grade of 5 is required to pass the subject.
+Non attendance implies not pass, fail with cero over ten, the subject.
+First opportunity.
+At least a grade of 4.5 over ten in each of the two parts of the final exam and lab work is required to take into consideration the rest of the assessable activities.
+Second opportunity.
+Activities subject to assessment graded below 4.5 over ten must be delivered again -but those related to seminars and lab sessions-, as well as redo the part(s) of the final exam with a mark below 4.5 over ten.
+In both oportunities, in spite of getting a mark of five or above, over ten, by using the weighted average, the final mark will be 4.5 if a least a grade of 4.5 over ten is not obtained in each of the two parts of the final exam and lab work and/or a grade below 4.5 over ten in the rest of each assessable activities.
+In both opportunities, a final grade of five over ten is required to pass the subject.
 The final grade is calculated by considering all assessable activities and applying the weights indicated above.

-Students who have participated in scheduled assessment activities, but the mixed objective/subjective test, whose sum is less than 20% of the final mark will be graded as non attendance.

-An extra exam will be carried out in case of the number of student students, eligible for Matrícula de Honor (MH), is greater than the number of allowed MHs.
+Matricula de Honor (MH).
+An extra exam will be carried out in case of the number of student students, eligible for Matrícula de Honor, is greater than the number of allowed MHs.
 Students assessed in the second opportunity could also be eligible for Matrícula de Honor if the maximum allowed number of MHs has not been fully covered in the first opportunity.

-Finally, as regard to next academic courses, everything starts again with the new course.

-If this topic is used as formation complement in doctorate studies the mark will be PASS or FAIL.

-Prevoius criteria also apply to part-time students and those exempted from attending classes in both opportunities, but those related to attending and participating in seminars.
-In this case students will have available seminar activities which must be delivered/uploaded as timely indicated in MOODLE or by e-mail.
+No presentado grade.
+Students who have participated in scheduled assessment activities whose sum is less than 50% of the final mark will be graded as no presentado, except they achieved a mark of five over ten in the lab work.
+Next academic courses.
+As regard to next academic courses, everything starts again with the new course, but the lab work if it was graded with five over ten.
+Such exemption, if it is offered, must be requested by the student within the estblished term.
+Part-time students and those exempted from attending classes.
+Prevoius criteria also apply, but those related to attending and participating in seminars.
+In this case students will have available seminar activities which must be delivered/uploaded as timely indicated by electronic means.
+Complement in doctorate studies.
+The mark will be PASS or FAIL.

+Sources of information